0isagoodnumber/Install-Vps/README.md

 # Install-Vps

-Script to automates the download and installation of the main tools used for web app penetration testing.
+Script to automate the download and installation of the main tools used for web app penetration testing.

 ## Use